Financial Aid and Your Bill

 Federal Perkins and University Loans

-Students with either a Federal Perkins Loan or a University Loan who wish to reduce or cancel these loans should do so via eLion by selecting "Loan Decrease" from the left-hand menu.
+Students with either a Federal Perkins Loan or a University Loan who wish to reduce or cancel these loans should do so via eLion by selecting "Loan Decrease" from the menu.

 Prior to the first day of the semester, a student may cancel his or her registration without financial penalty.
 Beginning with the first day of the semester, a student who decides not to attend must withdraw.
 Please see the Tuition Adjustment Policy to determine your financial adjustment.